-Summer is fast approaching, which means there is no better time than now to perfecting your beer palette.
+Summer is fast approaching, which means there is no better time than now for perfecting your beer palette.
 But what do we even mean by that and more importantly where do you even begin?
-Well, when it comes to trying out new beers, often the easiest way to start is by looking at your current favourite and from there picking out some subtleties of the flavour.
-Looking at the colour of the beer can be a great general indicator of the flavour, the brewing process and also the history behind it too.
+Well, when it comes to trying out new ale beers, often the easiest way to start is by looking at your current favourite and from there, picking out some subtleties of the flavour.
+Looking at the colour of the ale beer can be a great general indicator of the flavour, the beer brewing process and also the history behind it too.

 Dark ale rose to its prominence in the UK back in the 1720s.
 It was very strong and increased in alcohol content with age, it took longer to spoil and was significantly cheaper than beer around.
 You can see why it became so popular.
 Dark ales could also be stored at warm temperatures without changing the taste of the overall product.
 All of these attributes made the style very popular among the British working classes, eventually spreading to Ireland which is where the famous dark ale Guinness was born.

 On the complete opposite side of the colour spectrum, you have the pale ale.
 There are made with pale malts, which provide the beer with a much more subtle and light blonde hue.
 This style can vary in taste depending on the types of hops which are being used during the fermentation process.
 Since pale ales have a very subtle and malty flavour, aromatic hops can be used to boot the sweeter and floral flavours, or bittering hops can be used to give it a more robust taste.

 Pale ales have been around since the early 1700s and came about when brewers were looking for a different way to roast their grains.
 What they discovered was that coal burns hot and steady, and more predictably than wood does.
 The result was a far more pale beer which was also able to be brewed to a more consistent flavour.